Terrahaxs/runner/README.md

 ### Contributing

-We welcome open source contributions to the Terrahaxs Worker.
+We welcome open source contributions to the Terrahaxs Runner.